yorqat/portfoli_2/src/lib/content/blogs/posts/bypass-isp-how-to.md

 ---
-title: How to Bypass ISP Port Blocking
+title: Bypass ISP Blocks with WireGuard
-seoTitle: The Ultimate Dark Mode Guide for Web Designers & Developers
+seoTitle: How to Bypass ISP Port Blocking Using WireGuard and a Free VPS for Self-Hosting

-description: An intro to the hybrid setup with TS.
+description: Run servers at home even when your ISP blocks ports.
-seoDescription: A complete guide to dark mode design, accessibility, and performance.
-Learn how to implement dark mode that works across browsers and devices
+seoDescription: Learn step-by-step how to bypass ISP port blocking by setting up a WireGuard tunnel to a low-cost or free VPS.
+This guide covers configuring WireGuard, routing inbound traffic, and enabling reliable self-hosting from your home network.

 author: Yor Qat
 date: 2024-04-05